 Not only does Paul tell us how much our Lord loves us, he also reminds us just how powerful our God is.
 You see, Jesus didn’t just die for us, He rose again from the dead and He did it all so that He might be the Lord of both the living and the dead.

-So the question that leaves us with today is “Will we trust Him with our lives?”
-Will we let go of control and stop living to ourselves, and instead live our lives for the One who loved us and gave Himself up for us?
+The question that leaves us with is, will we trust Him with our lives?
+Will we stop living to ourselves, and instead live our lives for the One who loved us and gave Himself up for us?
 Will we trust Him with the things that are most important to us?
 Will we trust Him with our families?
 Will we trust Him with our careers?
 Will we trust Him with our reputations?
 Will we trust Him with our very lives?